johnridesabike/acutis/docs/manual.md

 | `_` (unknown)                                       | Any                                              |

 You may need to preprocess your input data to fit Acutis' type constraints.
-For example, if your JSON value can be one of multiple incompatible types, then you will have to transform it into a legal type such as a tagged union.
+For example, if you have a value can be one of several incompatible types, then you will have to transform it into a legal type such as a tagged union.

 ## Introduction to pattern matching

-The `match` and `map` statements are the core of Acutis' superpowers.
+The `match` and `map` statements are the core of Acutis' powers.
 They use pattern matching to conditionally output sections of a template.

 Pattern matching in Acutis combines object destructuring with equality checking.